Monuments of India- 6 Remarkable Memorials

 The Gateway of India is an impressive combination of Western, Arabic and Indian architecture.
 Built-in 1969, the monument is built on the port of Apollo.
 British architect George Witte designed the magnificent memorial.

 The memorial was erected to commemorate the visit of King George VI and Queen Mary to Mumbai.
-It is a favourite tourist destination of Mumbai.
+It is a favorite tourist destination of Mumbai.

 Many foreign tourists visit this monument along with tourists from India.
-There is where boating services go to Elephanta Cavs.
+Boating ships to Elephanta Caves depart from here.

 The Gateway of India, which started in 1959, was completed in 1949, just two years later.
-The construction of this strong structure made of solid concrete and basalt.
-It has also carved beautifully.
+The construction of this strong structure is made of solid concrete and basalt.
+It has been beautifully carved as well.

 The monument was used for transportation for some time before the year 1949 before India became independent.
 It was from the Gateway of India that the last English ship Ravana left for England.

 In the vicinity of this monument was a statue of Shri Chhatrapati Shivaji Maharaj, Swami Vivekananda.
-In the region, there are statues of Shiv Chhatrapati and Swami Vivekananda.
+In the region, there are other statues as well.

-After the evening, the Gateway of India get illuminates with colourful lights.
+After the evening, the Gateway of India gets illuminated with colorful lights.
 Hundreds of people came here each evening to see this picturesque scene.

 6. The Lotus Temple

 The Lotus Temple, located in Bahapu village, New Delhi, is a lotus shape.
-Hence it is called Lotus Temple.
-The white lotus petals that make the lotus shine are spectacular in the colourful lights at night.
+Hence, it is called Lotus Temple.
+The white lotus petals that make the lotus shine are spectacular in the colorful lights at night.

-No idol is worshipped in this temple dedicated to the Baha’i religion and open to all the righteous.
+No idol is worshiped in this temple.
+It is dedicated to the Baha’i religion and open to all the righteous.

 This temple is a beautiful example of architecture.
 This temple is striving for world unity, irrespective of caste, creed, creed, nationality.
 It is one of the seven Baha’i places of worship around the world.

-Among the all Monuments of India is the first monument which uses Solar Energy.
+Among all Indian monuments, this is the first to harness solar energy.
 The entrancing peacock statues at the gate look very attractive as you enter the temple area.

 The serene atmosphere of the temple is nourishing for chanting, penance, meditation.
 The unique architecture inside is an attraction for all.
 You can study, read, and write any religious book in a quiet environment.